apache/incubator-milagro/docs/dta-plugins/d-ta-plugins.md

 Out of the box Milagro comes with two plugins:
 1. **EncryptAThing** - allows the principal to use the public key to encrypt a string, then get the secret key back from the Master Fiduciary D-TA and decrypt it

-2. **BitCoin Address** - uses the public key to genarates a Bitcoin address and the constructs the corresponding secret key only when it is needed (this is a neat trick using eliptic curve magic).
+2. **BitCoin Address** - uses the public key to genarate a Bitcoin address and the constructs the corresponding secret key only when it is needed (this is a neat trick using eliptic curve magic).

 ***A Note About Security***